ThalesGroup/treehfd/docs/source/index.rst

 This decomposition breaks down XGBoost models into a sum of functions of one or two variables (respectively main effects and interactions), which are intrinsically explainable, while preserving the accuracy of the initial black-box model.

-Numeric input variables are currently supported, and categorical variables should be one-hot encoded.
+XGBoost models for regression and binary classification with numeric input variables are currently supported, and categorical variables should be one-hot encoded.

 Scientific Background